Do you have any questions? Email Us [email protected]

 Properties of Alumina Ceramics

-• Based on the Al2O3 content, alumina can be categorized as 75% alumina, 85% alumina, 95% alumina, 99% alumina, and so on.
+By Al2O3 content.
+Alumina can be categorized as 75% alumina, 85% alumina, 95% alumina, 99% alumina, and so on.

-1. Alumina is an excellent electrical insulator that is resistant to extremely high currents, and its resistance to electricity increases with its purity.
+Alumina is an excellent electrical insulator that is resistant to extremely high currents, and its resistance to electricity increases with its purity.
 The more pure alumina is, the higher the resistance would be.

-2. Alumina is also known to have a very high melting point and strong mechanical strength.
+Alumina is also known to have a very high melting point and strong mechanical strength.
 However, its mechanical strength decreases when the temperature goes above 1000 degrees Celsius.
 Due to the vast difference in its coefficient of thermal expansion, its resistance to thermal shock is less effective when exposed to very high temperatures.

-4. Alumina is also slightly soluble in strong acid (such as hot sulfuric acid and the hot HCl and HF also have some corrosive effect.) and alkaline solutions, but does not dissolve in water.
+The excellent chemical stability of alumina is the major contributor to its high resistance to corrosion.
+Alumina is also slightly soluble in strong acid (such as hot sulfuric acid and the hot HCl and HF also have some corrosive effect) and alkaline solutions, but does not dissolve in water.
 Pure alumina can resist chemical corrosion, making pure alumina the main choice for engineering components in several industrial applications.
-Its resistance to corrosion by chemicals has been shown to be due to its low solubility in those chemicals.
+Its resistance to corrosion by chemicals is due to its low solubility in those chemicals.

-5. The introduction of additives can enhance the physical and chemical properties of alumina.
+The introduction of additives can enhance the physical and chemical properties of alumina.
 These additives, combined with different production processes, can help in the production of alumina ceramics of varying sizes and shapes.
+Alumina ceramic materials have the lowest vapor and decomposition pressures.

-7. As you already know, alumina ceramics are similar to aluminum nitride based on their good thermal conductivity and good electrical insulation properties.
+As you already know, alumina ceramics are similar to aluminum nitride in terms of their good thermal conductivity and good electrical insulation properties.

 Application of Alumina Ceramics

-1. Because of their excellent chemical stability, alumina ceramics are used widely in acid-resistant pump impellers, pump bodies, acid-carrying pipe linings and valves.
+1. Because of their excellent chemical stability, alumina ceramics are used widely in acid-resistant pump impellers, pump bodies, acid-carrying pipe linings, and valves.

 2. Aluminum oxide ceramics are used in the manufacture of textile wear parts and knives.
 This is due to their extreme hardness and wear resistance.